FY2019

 10:30~11:30

-Mr. Shun Shirai (Assistant Director, National Center for University Entrance Examinations)
+Mr. Shun Shirai (Assistant Director, Examination and Research Supervisor, National Center for University Entrance Examinations)

-The main aim of the current reform of high school-university connection is to carry out the three reforms of high school education, university entrance examinations, and university education in a coordinated manner, and the concept of competency underlies them.
-In the keynote speech, I would like to consider the goals of the new course of study and university entrance examination reform based on the discussion on competencies.
+The main focus of this reform of the high school-university connection is to link up the three reforms of high school education, university entrance examinations, and university education, and the concept of competency is common to them.
+In my keynote speech, I would like to think about the new course of study and the goals of university entrance examination reform based on the discussion on competencies.

 11:30~11:40 Break